 Part 3: How to Tag YouTube and Add Title, Description

 Step 2.
 Then click the Upload button that’s found on the top right corner of the window.

 Step 3.
 Then select the video that you want to upload.
 You will be asked to add a title, description, and tags.

 Step 4.
 After uploading, you can still edit the YouTube title, description, and tags.

 For a Published Video

-There are times when you want to change the title, description or a tag of an already published video.
-The good news is that YouTube allows you to reedit them whenever you want to.
+There are times when you want to change the title, description or tag of an already published video.
+The good news is that YouTube allows you to re-edit them whenever you want to.

-- Step 2.
-Left click the account name found at the top right-hand corner of the screen.
+Step 2.
+Click the account name found at the top right-hand corner of the screen.
 Then you will have a dropdown menu.
 Select Video Manager to show a list of your uploaded videos.

 Metadata on YouTube is where both the viewers and the platform itself can find out what your video is all about.
 It helps people search for your video, helps YouTube to categorize it correctly and, when done well, can broaden the reach of your content.
-YouTube meta consists of three main parts; the title, description and tags.
+YouTube meta consists of three main parts: tags, title and description.
 Here's how you can use each of these three elements to create powerful metadata for your video: